Diivix/spellbound/README.md

 Epxress API for the spellbound-react application.

-Watch mongo-connect issue with destroying a session, this only affect snew version of MongoDB:
+Watch mongo-connect issue with destroying a session, this only affects new version of MongoDB:

 - https://github.com/jdesboeufs/connect-mongo/issues/277